LHNCBC/r-snippets-bmi/mmbox/06-MedicaidOMOP/README.md

 ## TAF (new format, 2016 - present)

 ### person
-SQL extract for assessing age from TAF x file.
+SQL extract for assessing age from TAF Demography file.

 ### observation_period
 TAF contains an observation period table natively; this file assesses that table for longest and first enrollment episode.